Sammy-Alawar/scapy-dns-spoofer/README.md

   - Listens for DNS requests (`UDP/53`)
   - Spoofs DNS responses so queried domains resolve to the attacker's IP (`my_ip`)

-- **Request Logging**
-  - Logs each intercepted DNS query in memory
-  - Optionally encrypts and saves logs to a file on exit

-- **Encrypted Log Viewing**
-  - Supports a “view mode” where you can decrypt and display previously saved DNS logs using the CLI options

 ---

 ## How It Works (High-Level)